Jekyllina/Python-exercises/README.md

 The Sparse Array exercise has these requirements:
 - It should take a sequence of values as an initializer
-- A method for see how long it is
+- A method for seeing how long it is
 - Implement get (zero won't get stored) and set (it should get a 0 if not set) via index
 - A method for deleting an element by index
 - Append method